maoratar1/SLAM/README.md

 and especially in our project which uses the `Least Square` method and the assumption that our measures are `Normally distributed` that are very sensitive to outliers.
 In our project we will meet the following outliers' rejection policies:
-1. Rectification test.
+1. Blurring.
-2. Triangulation test.
+2. Rectification test.
+3. Triangulation.
-3. Significance test.
+4. Significance test.
-4. Consensus match.
+5. Consensus match.

-Now we can explain the `Rectification test` rejection policy, the other policies we will meet later.
+Currently, we can explain the `Rectification test` and the `Blurring` rejection policies, the other policies we will meet later.

 #### Rectification test
 Each frame consists of two stereo camera means that matching key points would be with the same